Kickflip/kickflip-ios-sdk/README.md

 # Kickflip SDK for iOS

 The [Kickflip](http://kickflip.io) platform provides a complete video broadcasting solution for your iOS application.
 You can use our pre-built `KFBroadcastViewController` to stream live video to your Kickflip account starting with one line of code.
-Check out our [Kickflip iOS SDK example](https://github.com/Kickflip/kickflip-ios-example).
+Check out our [Kickflip iOS SDK example](https://github.com/Kickflip/kickflip-ios-example) to get started.

 ## Quickstart